Travelling to and from Dalesdown

 Honeybridge Lane runs from the A24 to the village of Ashurst.
 It is essential that coaches arrive and leave via the A24.
 The section of road between Dalesdown and Ashurst is fine for cars, but not passable for coaches or long vehicles.
 The lane to Dalesdown may look narrow, but we have a fully accessible turning area for coaches allowing temporary parking for up to four coaches at a time.
 Please note our advice about coach access. including maximum coach

-Getting to Dalesdown using public transport is a challenge!
+Getting to Dalesdown using public transport is definitely not for the faint hearted!
 The nearest bus stop is nearly two miles from the centre, so we recommend travelling here by car or pre-arranged transport.

 Bus….
 The 23 Bus runs from Horsham to Worthing, following the A24 and visiting various villages along the way.
 The nearest bus stops are close to the Old Barn Nursery.
 From there, you need to access the road which leaves the A24 at the Old Barn (signposted Ashurst).
 Following this road for about 1.5 miles will bring you to a small lane on the left, where you will see a Dalesdown advertising board.
 Walk up the lane for about half a mile to find Dalesdown on the right.
 (If travelling by bus, the nearest local landmark (which all the drivers will know) is the Old Barn Nursery.)